 It’s important to clarify that SCA is not group therapy.
 SCA is a spiritual program based on the Twelve Steps and the Twelve Traditions of Alcoholic Anonymous.
 We provide a safe environment for working on our problems of sexual addiction, and to achieve sexual sobriety.

 All meetings have different sizes, formats, topics and different people, but they are all focused on our sexual compulsion, and they all follow some basic guidelines.
-For example, every meeting requires that all cellphones be turned off prior to the start of the meeting to avoid disruptions.
+For example, most meetings require that all cellphones be turned off prior to the start of the meeting to avoid disruptions.
 Each meeting has a leader who reads from a script and guides the meeting till the end.

 During the sharing portion of a meeting, each person introduces themselves by their first name only and the nature of their addiction.